 Although Kureishi goes on to say that there is no “real body of information” that makes up creative writing as a subject and that “writing in the end is really a matter of taste”, creative writing is not, and should not be, a contentless subject.
 We at De Montfort University teach courses on how writing can be used to explore the puzzles of identity and the complexities of the human experience of place; we train students to develop critical and editorial skills; we look in detail at the techniques of writing, from formal verse forms to strange experimental hybrids; we explore research methods; we look at the complexities of the publishing world; we range over a whole series of arcanely useful issues, from desktop and internet publishing, to the dark arts of publishers’ contracts, to questions of money and finance.

 In all of this, we are not just aiming to nurture the next generation of Big Beasts.
 Instead, we are working on the basis that a good creative writing degree can do two things.
 Firstly, it can help nurture and develop the next generation of those who, in as many ways as possible, will care for and contribute to the richness of this literary ecosystem of books, stories, poems, plays, and ideas.
 Earlier this year we had our fifth cohort of graduating creative writing students.
-We don’t have any Big Beasts amongst our graduates yet.
+We don’t have any Big Beasts among our graduates yet.
 But Big Beasts typically have a long gestation period.
 We do, however, have former students doing all kinds of things that contribute to the health of the literary ecosystem.
 Some are publishing poems and pamphlets and stories and blogs and articles, others perform at spoken word events, or stage and direct plays, or set up their own theatres and theatre companies.
 We have past and present students who risk everything night after night on the stand-up comedy circuit.
 Some of our graduates are now teaching creative writing in schools and colleges and in the community.
 Others are setting up small magazines, or working in publishing.
-Still others are stabled alongside Hanif Kureishi and Ian McEwan and other Big Beasts, in the wonderful collection Overheard: Stories to Read Aloud, edited by my colleague, the novelist, poet and short story writer Jonathan Taylor.
+Still others are stabled alongside Hanif Kureishi and Ian McEwan and other Big Beasts, in the wonderful collection Overheard: Stories to Read Aloud, edited by my colleague, the novelist, poet, and short story writer Jonathan Taylor.
 When I look at all of this teeming richness, and when I think of all of my former students who are tending to and caring for this richness, I feel some confidence in the future of the literary ecosystem.

 But the value of a creative writing degree – if it is a good degree, and perhaps not all of them are – does not only lie in the way it can help contribute to the continued health of the literary ecosystem.
 A good creative writing degree can be put to use elsewhere.
-We have former students who are studying to become lawyers or doctors, and who contact us say to us that the things they have learned on their creative writing degree have been of immeasurable benefit.
+We have former students who are studying to become lawyers or doctors, and who contact us to say to us that the things they have learned on their creative writing degree have been of immeasurable benefit.
 A creative writing degree can teach you many things: a deeper understanding of human communication; the ability to tell a compelling tale; knowledge of how the various technologies of the written word, from books to social media, can be put to use; skill in turning a phrase; the arts of editing, writing to brief, close reading, and diplomacy; and finally what some might call ‘creativity’, but what I like to think of as a good dose of low cunning.

 After only five cohorts of students graduating, it is early days here.
 We are still hoping that one day we will see a Big Beast emerge from our ranks at DMU.
 When that happens, as I’m sure it will, then I will be delighted.
 I look forward to the day when I can attend a book launch with canapés and champagne and fireworks put on at the publishers’ expense, to the day when I can watch a former student transform into charismatic megafauna.
 But bringing about the coming of that happy day is not our sole aim or purpose, and neither should it be the criterion by which the worth and value of teaching this curious, rich and fascinating subject should be judged.